 Although PCSAS was founded by APCS, the Association for Psychological Science (APS) has played an important supportive role in its creation and development.
 APS is an organization devoted to advancing psychological science, so its values and interests are congruent with those of PCSAS.
 During the 1990s, APS provided critical support for the establishment of APCS, and was a key player in exploring alternatives to the existing accreditation system.
 More recently, APS was a staunch supporter of the Academy’s efforts to create PCSAS.
 APS exerts no control over PCSAS, but it has been, and will continue to be, a source of encouragement and support.

-PCSAS pursued official recognition by the Council for Higher Education Accreditation (CHEA), and was deemed eligible to apply by CHEA's Board of Directors in May 2011.
-At its September 2012 meeting, the CHEA Board approved the its Committee on Recognition's recommendation, and granted CHEA recognition to PCSAS.
-CHEA's recognition was continued after an interim review in the fall of 2015.
+PCSAS pursued official recognition by the Council for Higher Education Accreditation (CHEA), and was deemed eligible to apply by CHEA’s Board of Directors in May 2011.
+At its September 2012 meeting, the CHEA Board approved its Committee on Recognition’s recommendation, and granted full CHEA recognition to PCSAS.
+CHEA’s recognition was continued after an interim review in the fall of 2015 and 2018.
+And, in 2022, after a reaffirmation review, CHEA extended PCSAS accreditation for another seven years.

 In July 2016, the U.S. Department of Veterans Affairs, by far the largest trainer and employer of psychologists in the world, revised federal regulations to recognize PCSAS, making the students and graduates of PCSAS programs eligible for VA internships and staff positions.

-PCSAS also is working to establish collaborative relationships with--and recognition by--other relevant entities, including the Department of Defense and other federal institutions (e.g., Congress, NIMH, NIDA, NIAAA, OBSSR, SAMSHA, FIPSE); state and provincial licensing and credentialing boards; mental health professionals and groups; and consumers.
+PCSAS also is working to establish collaborative relationships with–and recognition by–other relevant entities, including formal recognition by the U.S. Public Health Service, the Department of Defense and ongoing relationships with other federal institutions (e.g., Congress, NIMH, NIDA, NIAAA, OBSSR, SAMSHA); state and provincial licensing boards (where as of mid-2021, states representing more than 30 percent of the U.S. population recognize PCSAS graduates for licensing); mental health professionals and groups; and consumers.